mauriziochiaro/GitHub-Crawler/README.md

    ```

 3. **Set Up Environment Variables**
-   Create a `.env` file in the project root and add your OpenAI API key:
+   Create a `.env` file in the project root and add your OpenAI API key, or use the config file:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```